paritytech/research/docs/Polkadot/economics/applied-research/rfc97.md

 ## Explanation

-Before diving into the details of how to implement the unbonding queue, we give readers context about why Polkadot has a 28-day unbonding period in the first place.
-The reason for it is to prevent long-range attacks (LRA) that becomes theoretically possible if more than 1/3 of validators collude.
-In essence, a LRA describes the inability of users, who disconnect from the consensus at time t0 and reconnects later, to realize that validators which were legitimate at a certain time, say t0 but dropped out in the meantime, are not to be trusted anymore.
-That means, for example, a user syncing the state could be fooled by trusting validators that fell outside the active set of validators after t0, and are building a competitive and malicious chain (fork).
+Before explaining how to implement the unbonding queue, it is useful to explain why Polkadot has a 28-day unbonding period.
+The main reason is to prevent long-range attacks (LRA), which can occur if more than one-third of validators collude.

+In essence, a LRA describes the innability of users who disconnect from the consensus at time t0, and reconnect later to realize that legitimate validators at that earlier time, but who have dropped out, can no longer be trusted.
+This means that a user syncing the state could be fooled into trusting validators who have fallen out of the active set since t0 and are building a competing malicious chain (fork).

 LRAs of longer than 28 days are mitigated by the use of trusted checkpoints, which are assumed to be no more than 28 days old.
 A new node that syncs Polkadot will start at the checkpoint and look for proofs of finality of later blocks, signed by 2/3 of the validators.
 In an LRA fork, some of the validator sets may be different but only if 2/3 of some validator set in the last 28 days signed something incorrect.